Skip to Content

 Can You Adjust Status if You Entered Illegally?

-If you entered the U.S. illegally, meaning you were not inspected by an officer of Customs and Border Protection (CBP) upon entering, then you lose the right to adjust status and you will be removed.
+If you entered the U.S. illegally and were not inspected by an officer of Customs and Border Protection (CBP), you lose the right to adjust your status and will be removed.
 Your options would be to apply for a visa and green card at a U.S. consulate abroad.
+It's a complex process that requires careful legal navigation.

 What is a Deportation Bond?

-If the deportation process has started, the federal government has the ability to hold a person in custody.
-If they are not dangerous to the public and they are least likely to flee or if they have been convicted of a crime, then they may be released on bond.
-If they are a national security risk, then they will be held without bond.
-The deportation bond must be paid in cash and come through a relative, friend, or professional bondsman.
+If the deportation process has started, the federal government can hold a person in custody.
+They may be released on bond if they are not dangerous to the public and are least likely to flee or have been convicted of a crime.
+They will be held without bond if they are a national security risk.
+The deportation bond must be paid in cash through a relative, friend, or professional bondsman.

 Deportation News